How We Cut AI Analytics Ingestion Costs by 68% and Reduced Query Latency to 14ms Using Semantic Deduplication

 raise HTTPException(status_code=500, detail="Internal ingestion failure")

-Why this works: The normalize_prompt validator ensures Help me write code and Help me write code! map to the same hash.
+**Why this works:** The `normalize_prompt` validator ensures `Help me write code` and `Help me write code!` map to the same hash.
 The 5-second window catches client retries and streaming chunk bursts without blocking legitimate multi-turn conversations.
-Redis SETEX with TTL automates cleanup.
+Redis `SETEX` with TTL automates cleanup.

-Step 2: Async Deduplication & Batching Servic
+### Step 2: Async Deduplication & Batching Service

 Raw events from Redis must be batched and written to ClickHouse.
 We use an async consumer that drains a Redis list, groups by tenant, and executes bulk inserts.